codebar-ag/laravel-flatfox/README.md

 ## 💡 What is Flatfox?

-Flatfox is a web based portal where you can Search & advertise apartments for free.
+Flatfox is a web-based portal where you can Search & advertise apartments for free.

 ## 🛠 Requirements